 Let’s take a look at three reasons why your company should invest in soft skills training for its employees:

-Soft skills training increases workplace productivity.
+Soft skills training increases workplace productivity

-Soft skills training will help prepare your employees for leadership positions.
+Soft skills training will help prepare your employees for leadership positions

 From this same survey, 94% of HR professionals also believe that workers with strong soft skills have a better chance of being promoted at a company than an employee with more experience but weaker soft skills.

-Skills like communication, problem-solving, emotional intelligence, and active listening are crucial to developing employees that are managing people at your company.
+Skills like communication, problem-solving, emotional intelligence, and active listening are crucial to developing employees who are managing people at your company.
 In fact, 50% of employees leave their job because of a bad manager.
 Investing in soft skills training for your rising leaders can not only have a huge effect on their success in managerial positions but also on the job satisfaction of employees who work under them.

-Automation is taking over a lot of industries.
+Automation is taking over a lot of industries

 In response to the increasing automation in many industries, 95% of people believe they need new skills to stay relevant in their jobs.
 According to Accenture Strategy’s Harnessing Revolution: Creating the Future Workforce report, 86% of American workers would invest free time to learn new skills to stay relevant.
 Top skills articulated to stay relevant included the ability to change and learn, and judgment and decision-making skills.